Top Scholarships to Study in Japan in 2026

 They are given to international students interested in higher education at Japan’s top universities.
 The Japanese Ministry of Education, Science, Sports, and Culture grants it.

-These scholarships program aim to bring excellent human resources to Japan.
-Besides, international students from other countries come here.
+These scholarship programs aim to bring excellent human resources to Japan.
+International students from other countries have also come here.

 It fosters mutual understanding and builds human networks to strengthen Japanese universities’ educational and research capabilities.
 And it also makes international intellectual contributions.

-The MEXT scholarship is beneficial and includes free university tuition until you graduate.
+The MEXT scholarship is highly beneficial and covers tuition fees until graduation.

-They offer a stipend for living expenses.
-It ranges between 120,000 and 144,000 yen, depending on the degree level.
-You also get flight tickets from and to Japan (excluding personal trips).
+Depending on the degree level, they offer a stipend for living expenses ranging from 120,000 to 144,000 yen.
+You also receive flight tickets to and from Japan (excluding personal trips).

 You also get a chance to know fellow MEXT scholars through networking activities.

-You must apply for this scholarship through your country’s embassies and consulates.
-Or institutes of higher education in Japan as part of the prerequisites.
+As part of the prerequisites, you must apply for this scholarship through your country’s embassies and consulates or institutes of higher education in Japan.

-This implies that your country’s selection process might suggest you.
-Or the institution after getting an admission letter.
+This implies that your country’s selection process may indicate that you or the institution will be selected after you receive an admission letter.

 They do not expect the candidates to speak Japanese to be considered for this scholarship.
-But if you wish to work in Japan later, you need to learn.
+But if you wish to work in Japan later, you must learn.
 This is because most jobs are for Japanese speakers.

-The government still encourages them to be ready to learn the language and be passionate about Japanese culture once they arrive.
+The government continues to encourage them to be prepared to learn the language and to be passionate about Japanese culture upon arrival.

-They are granted for various backgrounds and purposes, such as to:
+They are granted for various backgrounds and purposes, such as:

-• Undergraduate Students (Undergraduate level leading to Bachelors Degree).
+• Undergraduate Students (Undergraduate level leading to a Bachelor’s Degree).

 • College of Technology Students (Undergraduate level leading to an Associate Degree Diploma).